Tom Flores: Post-coaching career

-From 1997 until his dismissal in 2018, Flores served as color commentator alongside play-by-play announcer Greg Papa for the Raiders Radio Network.
+From 1997 until 2018, Flores was a color commentator alongside play-by-play announcer Greg Papa for the Raiders Radio Network.

 Flores served as coach of the American team in the 2011 NFLPA Collegiate Bowl.

 Personal life

 In 1961 Flores married Barbara Fridell, who he met while a student at University of the Pacific.
-Together, they have twin sons and a daughter, three grandsons, and two granddaughters.
+They have twin sons and a daughter, and five grandchildren and one great nephew Adelso Flores.

 Sanger High School's football stadium is named Tom Flores Stadium in honor of Flores, who was a graduate of Sanger.
 He heads the Tom Flores Youth Foundation, which benefits the K-8th grades in the Sanger School district in the fields of art, science, and sports.

 Flores graduated from University of the Pacific in 1958.
 He was the starting quarterback while at Pacific and following his playing career with the Tigers, Flores was hired as an assistant coach at Pacific as he worked toward his master's degree.

 Flores holds an honorary doctorate degree from Pepperdine University for humanitarian service.

-His biography, Fire in the Ice Man, was released in 1992.
+His biography, Fire in the Iceman, was released in 1992.
 Flores also coauthored Tales of the Oakland Raiders (2002).

-Flores is still involved with the Raiders for various events.